-Noise and hearing
+Noise and hearing - children and teenagers

 noise; hearing; ear; ears; loud; loudness; threshold; nightclub; amplified; music; tractor; earplug; earplugs; deaf; deafness; baby; babies; ;

 The inner ear (cochlea) contains tiny cells that are sensitive to sound (hair cells).
 These cells convert the vibration of sound into messages to the brain.
 After long exposure to very loud noise, physical changes occur to several parts of the inner ear, including the hair cells.
 If the ear is rested for a few days, most of the hair cells recover, but there can be permanent damage.
 As people get older the hair cells get damaged too.

 After damage, the person may have difficulty in picking speech out from background noise even before testing of hearing shows a problem.

 Hearing may seem slightly dulled after an evening of very loud music, but if a person develops sudden hearing loss in ears that appear healthy he or she should be seen urgently by an ear, nose and throat specialist.
 It is thought that a sudden loss of sensitivity in the inner ear (cochlea) can sometimes be reversed if treated quickly.

 The inner ear, or cochlea, contains the sound-sensitive cells that turn the physical vibration of sound into messages for the brain so that we become aware of sound.

 - The sounds of human speech are very complex.
 To recognise the difference between one speech sound and another, especially while picking them out from background noise, the ear must act as a superb sound analyser, or set of sound filters.

 - The sound-sensitive cells are of two main types:

 - Inner hair cells, which send signals to the brain when vibration in the inner ear tugs on their bristles (cilia).
 Normally they are finely tuned, each one responding only to, and informing the brain of, precise differences in sound.